Workbot command trigger

-To add a parameter, click on the +Add parameter button under the Parameters section of a Workbot command trigger.
+To add a parameter, select the +Add parameter button under the Parameters section of a Workbot command trigger.

 Adding a new parameter

-Configure the parameter by specfying the parameter name, the data type (typically string) and so on.
+Configure the parameter by specifying the parameter name, the data type (typically string) and so on.

 Configuring a parameter